Brethren of the Croatian Dragon: History

-The Society of Brethren of the Croatian Dragon presently acts within the Dragon Headquarters in Zagreb and 19 Dragon Branches in Croatian countries.
-The membership consists of full members, contributory members and honorary members.
-There are but a few associations that always had so different, yet socially and professionally confirmed and successful individuals.
-That is the confirmation of the Society's wealth of knowledge and experience, but also a high awareness of Croatian values and identity, as well as the so important Croatian unity.
-With special honor and dignity, the Society wisely and patiently reflects and incorporates its activities within the value system of the Croatian state and society, along with their actions that, in essence, bring the truth and a deep devotion to the Croatian homeland and contribute to the patriotic and national values, but also those actions that are reminiscent of Croatia's suffering and martyrdom.
-In its essence, the activities that fortify Croatian identity and raise Croatian awareness - the ones which are lively experienced and possess that certain special quality.
+The Society of Brethren of the Croatian Dragon operates from its headquarters in Zagreb and through 19 branches across Croatia.
+Its membership includes full members, contributing members, and honorary members.
+The association brings together individuals from various professional and social backgrounds.
+Its activities are focused on the preservation and promotion of Croatian cultural heritage, history, and national identity.
+The Society also organizes events and initiatives related to historical commemoration and public awareness.

-The depth of the sense of Society's activities is best displayed through its motto: "Pro aris et focis, Deo propitio!" - "For altars and hearths, with God's grace!".
-In addition, inside the Dragon Headquarters - in the Dragon and Knight's Hall within the Stone Gate Tower - other thoughts are carved into the beams, the contents and meanings of which are a constant inspiration for the Society.
-These are the thoughts of Marquis Fran Krsto Frankopan: "He who dies honorably lives forever!", and those of poet Ivan Gundulić: "Fair liberty, beloved liberty, liberty sweet avowed, thou art the treasured gift that God to us endowed!", and those of writer Antun Gustav Matoš: "As long as there is heart, there is Croatia!"
+The true spirit of the Society’s activities is best expressed through its motto: “Pro aris et focis, Deo propitio!” — “For altars and hearths, with God’s grace!”
+In addition, within the Dragon Headquarters—specifically in the Dragon and Knight’s Hall inside the Stone Gate Tower—other inscriptions are carved into the beams, whose words and meanings remain a constant source of inspiration for the Society.
+Among them are the reflections of Marquis Fran Krsto Frankopan: “He who dies honorably lives forever!”; the verses of poet Ivan Gundulić: “Fair liberty, beloved liberty, liberty sweet avowed, thou art the treasured gift that God to us endowed!”; and the words of writer Antun Gustav Matoš: "As long as there is heart, there is Croatia!"

-Since its founding, the Society stands for Christian principles in science and art, and also in public and private life.
-The patron of the Society of Brethren of the Croatian Dragon is St. George Martyr, and the Society enjoys special advocacy of the Holy Virgin Mary of the Stone Gate.
+Since its founding, the Society has upheld Christian principles in science, art, and both public and private life.
+The patron of the Society of Brethren of the Croatian Dragon is St. George Martyr, and it enjoys the special protection of the Holy Virgin Mary of the Stone Gate.

 The Society Dragon's salute is: "God grant us happiness! - Long live the Croatian Dragon!"

 In 1907, the Society claimed to have found the remains of Petar Zrinski and Fran Krsto Frankopan, and by 1919 those were moved to the Zagreb Cathedral.